Bullctrl/discussions/README.md

 ## Code of Conduct

-Please note that the Source Ctrl Coding Club has a code of conduct that all members are expected to follow.
+Please note that the Bull Ctrl Coding Club has a code of conduct that all members are expected to follow.
 This includes:

 - Being respectful and inclusive of all members, regardless of their background, experience level, or identity
 - Refraining from any form of discrimination, harassment, or hate speech